percona/pmm/docs/setting-up/server/docker.md

 # Docker

-This page shows how to run PMM Server with Docker based on our [Docker image] for PMM Server.
+How to run PMM Server with Docker based on our [Docker image] for PMM Server.

 !!! note alert alert-primary ""
-    The tags used here are for the current release, {{release}}.
+    The tags used here are for the current release.
 Other [tags] are available.

 ## Before you start